-With a scope of approximately 150,000 recordings, the Finnish National Sound Archive, which operates in connection with the Music Library, is Finland's most extensive public recording archive; beginning in 1901, it contains a substantial quantity of almost all the recordings issued in Finland.
+With a scope of approximately 150,000 recordings, the Finnish National Sound Archive is Finland's most extensive public recording archive.
+It operates in connection with the Music Library and it contains a substantial quantity of almost all the recordings issued in Finland.
 The oldest recordings are from 1901.

 From 1981 onwards the Library has received legal deposit copies of all music and voice recordings produced in Finland.
 Vintage recordings are acquired for the Finnish National Sound Archive retroactively.
 The collection contains approximately 80% of Finland's sound recordings.

 Recordings may not be taken out of the Library, but can be heard in the Music Library by special order.
 Music recordings are catalogued in the Viola database.
 Audio books, magazines and other information concerning voice recordings can be found in the Fennica database.

 A digitising project for Finnish recordings is currently underway at the Library.
 Because portions of the recordings are deteriorating archive materials highly susceptible to damage, their preservation is urgent.
 The digitising all Finnish 78 rpm disks is the first task of the "Sounds of a Century" project.
 Copyright-free digitised recordings can be heard online through the Raita database.

 "SOUNDS OF A CENTURY" - digitising project for Finnish recordings

 Further information: kk-musiikki(at)helsinki.fi

 Tel: +358 9 191 21611, tel: +358 9 191 22727